 When working with Upper Mentality, you are free to stop at any time without penalty.

 If you have signed up for a program, then you will only be charged for the services that have been used up to that point in time.
-Any additional difference can be refunded.
+Any additional difference can be refunded, upon request.

-We believe that kids learning mental skills early can be a great way to help them build a foundation.
+We believe that kids learning mental game tools early can be a great way to help them build a foundation.
 It makes more sense to have them learn them early, as they are still developing their own perspectives and outlooks.

 We have worked with youth athletes as young as 8 years old.
 The delivery of the programming is certainly different depending on the age of the athletes that we are working with.
 So while we aren't going to state a particular age, mental skills training for youth can certainly be helpful.